oktavian1/VizNewz/README.md

 # Description

-# Part of it
+# Cohorts' Names
 1. Erica R. Rubetta A2342252
 2. Ilham Oktavian A3352996

 # Job Description
-sebelumnya mohon maaf dari tim android karena bekerja tim dengan metode lama yaitu dengan hanya transfer file manual.
+On behalf of the Android Team, we would like to apologize that we were working with the old method by transferring the file manually.
-1. Erica -> Membuat tampilan data dummy + Mengintegrasikan Dengan BackEnd
+1. Erica -> Create dummy data display + Integrate with BackEnd
-2. Ilham -> Membantu membuat tampilan + Membantu erika mengintegrasikan dengan BackEnd + Refactoring code
+2. Ilham -> Help create display + Help Erica integrate with BackEnd + Refactoring code

 # How to run App using desktop
 1. Download this repo or clone repo using `https://github.com/oktavian1/VizNewz.git`